PO Dispatch & Update: Ensuring On-Time Delivery

 What Is PO Dispatch & Update?

-PO dispatch and update refers to the processes involved in managing purchase orders from when they are created to completion, ensuring on-time delivery to vendors.
+PO dispatch and update refers to the processes involved in managing purchase orders from creation to completion, ensuring on-time delivery to vendors.
 This also includes tracking any changes until the PO is ultimately fulfilled and paid.
 This typically includes the following steps:

 • Sending the PO: Once a PO is created and approved, it is sent to the vendor electronically or via physical mail.